 3. shall store the User ID and the SSRC of the user transmitting the media;

+4. if the Reception Mode field is set to '0' indicating automatic reception mode:

+a. shall create an instance of the 'Transmission participant state transition diagram for basic reception control operation';

+b. shall map the stored User ID and the SSRC of the user transmitting the media with the instance of 'Transmission participant state transition diagram for basic reception control operation' created in step a); and

+c. shall enter the 'U: has permission to receive' state;

-4. may display the details of the incoming media to the user; and
+5. may display the details of the incoming media to the user; and

-5. shall remain in the 'U: reception controller' state.
+6. shall remain in the 'U: reception controller' state.